jgfrazie/fontStandardizer/README.md

 # Font-Standardizer

 ## NOTE
+This project is the publically accessible version.
+Variations of this extension have been developed and distributed for private use.
 This extension is currently in use at the following institutions:

     (1) New Covenant Christian Academy (NCCA)